jdodsoncollins/viz/CONTRIBUTING.md

-# Contributing to this Nest - React boilerplate
+# Contributing to this project

 ## Coding styles